Encampments

 - increasing the number of affordable housing units across the city

-- responding to encampment issues
+- responding to encampment reports

-Report an encampment issue
+Report an encampment

 - call 519-886-2310 or email sharpscleanup@waterloo.ca to request needle pick-up